Sinalunya Interviews: Huei Chiang

 R: What a question!
 I didn’t win any special “gold medal” to have golden lights shining all over me!
 I’m a violinist and I enjoy playing, when I do a good performance and feel the audience responds to me, this makes me complete, these are the moments I appreciate in life.

 As for my projects- I have something that I have to keep secret yet, because I want to be one of the first people who present such a thing in the world.
-When I get it finally planned and settled, I’ll be glad to publish the news on the site!!! (
+When I get it finally planned and settled, I’ll be glad to publish the news on the site!!!
+(Carl Jung talked about the collective unconsciousness, so I may not be the first one in the world who has had this idea).

 Q: Finally, please let us know a little bit more about yourself by telling us your tastes: